DDigimon/scMoMem/README.md

 run: sh run_pretrain.sh

-the dataset can be find in https://github.com/OmicsML/dance
+the dataset can be found in https://github.com/OmicsML/dance